microsoft/pxt-arcade/docs/tutorials/happy-flower.md

 ## Complete

 Congratulations, your happy flower is complete!
-It will now spread happiness to all around it.
+It will now spread happiness all around.